electron/electron/docs/tutorial/notifications.md

 ![Notification in the Renderer process](../images/notification-renderer.png)

 If you open the Console and then click the notification, you will see the message that was generated after triggering the `onclick` event:

 ![Onclick message for the notification](../images/message-notification-renderer.png)

 ### Show notifications in the Main process

-To show notifications in the Main process, you need to use the [Notification](../api/notification.md) module.

 Assuming you have a working Electron application from the [Quick Start Guide](quick-start.md), update the `main.js` file as follows:

 ```js
 const { app, BrowserWindow, Notification } = require('electron')